caltechlibrary/pubarchiver/README.md

 | `-@`_OUT_ | `--debug`_OUT_  | Debugging mode; write trace to _OUT_ | Normal mode | ⚑ |

 ⬥ &nbsp; Enclose the date in quotes if it contains space characters; e.g., `"12 Dec 2014"`.<br>
-⚑ &nbsp; To write to the console, use the character `-` as the value of _OUT_; otherwise, _OUT_ must be the name of a file where the output should be written.
+⚑ &nbsp; To write to the console, use the character `-` (a single dash) as the value of _OUT_; otherwise, _OUT_ must be the name of a file where the output should be written.

 ⚑ Known issues and limitations